Food-Truck-TrackR2/Back-End/README.md

 truck truck: {
 "truckName": a string,
-"imgOfTruck": a string up to 400 characters long, "customerRatings": a integer value, still working on it so i will update you when i am done with this(not required, everything else is), "customerRatingAvg" : an integer value, "currentLocation" : is a string,
+"imgOfTruck": a string up to 400 characters long, "customerRatings": a integer value, ), "customerRatingAvg" : an integer value, "currentLocation" : is a string,
 "departTime": is a string,